-(Editor’s note: 1/14/19) As an update to the original blog post, we wanted to clarify a few points on the science involved in the integration.
-Our science and research teams recognize that the data related to how genetics interacts with diet is still being understood, and this program is not intended to suggest a specific diet based solely on one’s genetic information.
+(Editor’s note: 1/14/19) We want to clarify a few points on the science involved in the integration.
+Our science and research teams recognize that the data related to how genetics interacts with diet being studied.
+This program is not intended to suggest a specific diet based solely on one’s genetic information.

 Rather, by integrating information from 23andMe into Lark’s proven and peer-reviewed AI coaching programs for diabetes prevention and weight loss, there is simply an added layer of personalization for customers.
-The integration uses information from a number of reports already available to 23andMe customers, including Genetic Weight, Saturated Fat and Weight, Lactose Intolerance, Caffeine Consumption, Deep Sleep, Sleep Movement, Bitter Taste and Sweet v.
+The integration uses information from a number of reports already available to 23andMe customers.
+Those include 23andMe’s reports on Genetic Weight, Saturated Fat and Weight, Lactose Intolerance, Caffeine Consumption, Deep Sleep, Sleep Movement, Bitter Taste and Sweet v.
 Salty Preference.

 To help you take the next step in your wellness journey, Lark and 23andMe have teamed up to offer customers the opportunity to integrate their genetic results into coaching programs to spur you toward your health goals this year.